omayma-el/validation_code/README.md

 - Case 4: Scroll to the submit button and click it without filling in the required fields.
 - Case 5: Verify that an error message is displayed for the `Name` field:
   "Please fill out this field."

+## Geo page

+### Scenario 1: Should load the geo page and check the header text

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Verify that the header text "IDEALEMENT SITUE" is visible.
+- Case 5: Verify that the subtitle "30 mètres de la plage" is visible.
+- Case 6: Verify that the "Contactez-nous" button is visible.

+---

+### Scenario 2: Should check the main content area

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Verify the visibility of the main content container.
+- Case 5: Verify that the "Accès" card is visible.
+- Case 6: Verify that the "Carte" section is visible.

+---

+### Scenario 3: Should check the presence of the contact button and its functionality

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Scroll to the "Contactez-nous" button and click it.
+- Case 4: Verify that the URL contains `/contact`.

+---

+### Scenario 4: Should check the presence of the "Voiture" section and its content

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "Voiture" section and its title.
+- Case 4: Verify that the details for "Paris" and "Toulouse" are correct:
+    - Paris: "Rosas", "Autoroute jusqu'à Figueras.", "900 km.", "Temps de trajet : 8 heures."
+    - Toulouse: "Rosas", "Autoroute jusqu'à Figueras.", "290 km.", "Temps de trajet : 2h30."

+---

+### Scenario 5: Should check the presence of the "Avion" section and its content

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "Avion" section and its title.
+- Case 4: Verify that the details for "Paris" to "Barcelone" are correct:
+    - "Location de voiture directement à l'aéroport, car jusqu'à Rosas.",
+    - "Puis de l'aéroport à Rosas : 1h30.",
+    - "Temps de trajet : 1h15."

+---

+### Scenario 6: Should check the presence of the "Train" section and its content

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "Train" section and its title.
+- Case 4: Verify that the details for "Paris" to "Barcelone" and the train information are correct:
+    - "Puis de la gare de Barcelone à Rosas : location de voiture directement à la gare ou train jusqu'à Figueras."
+    - "Temps de trajet : 6h30."

+---

+### Scenario 7: Should check the presence of the "Nos meilleures adresses" section and its content

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "Nos meilleures adresses" section.
+- Case 4: Verify that the restaurant names and their details are correct:
+    - "Restaurant Rosa"
+    - "Jamoneria Jamon 100 %"
+    - "Sidreria Toxt's"
+    - "Restaurant Las Palmeras"
+    - "A emporter : El rey del pollo"
+    - "Restaurant Pica Pica"

+---

+### Scenario 8: Should check the presence of the "A proximité" section and its content

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "A proximité" section and its title.
+- Case 4: Verify the details for the "A proximité" section:
+    - "Situé sur la promenade qui longe la mer, l'appartement offre un accès direct à la plage."
+    - "Parc naturel Cap de Creuz."
+    - "Villages typiques de la Costa Brava : Cadaques (Village de Dali), Figueras, Pals, Calella de Pallafrugell, Escala, Paratallada, Peralada..."

+---

+### Scenario 9: Should check the presence of the map and its functionality

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
+- Case 3: Verify the presence of the "Localisation" section and its title.
+- Case 4: Verify that the map iframe is visible and functional.